PieLabs/pie-docs/developing/custom-element.md

 ```

-The Element receives properties that are set by the PIE Player, and may emit events to communicate out the Player.
+The Element receives properties that are set by the PIE Player and may emit events to communicate out the Player.